gsoft-inc/sg-orbit/README.md

 yarn build:sb
 ```

-The output will be available in the *packages/react-components/storybook/dist* directory.
-For more details, read the packages README file.
+The output will be available in the [storybook/dist](/storybook/dist) directory.

 ### Release the website